wp-plugins/wpeventticketing/readme.txt

 == Installation ==

 1. Upload `wpeventticketing` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in your WordPress dashboard
+3. Get a Paypal API Signature (<a href="https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_NVPAPIBasics#id084E30I30RO">Instructions can be found here</a>)
-3. Set up your Ticket Options
+4. Set up your Ticket Options
-4. Create a new Ticket and select which ticket options to include
+5. Create a new Ticket and select which ticket options to include
-5. Create a Ticket Package
+6. Create a Ticket Package
-6. Set your max attendance
+7. Set your max attendance
-7. Enter your Paypal credentials
+8. Enter your Paypal credentials
-8. Set up your email messaging
+9. Set up your email messaging
-9. Create a blank page and add the shortcode `[wpeventticketing]`
+10. Create a blank page and add the shortcode `[wpeventticketing]`